Capital, Profit, Loss :: An understanding

-Towards the end of the day he noticed that there was certain stock left over which if he is unable to sell would get spoilt and he would get nothing out of it.
-Therefore he sold them by reducing the price.
+Towards the end of day two : he noticed that there was certain stock left over which if he is unable to sell would get spoilt and would get nothing out of it.
+Therefore he started selling by reducing the price.
 This price at which he sold the vegetables was far less than the price at which he bought them.

 From this we learn one another fundamental understanding in accounting/business.

 Losses decrease CapitalAs a business incurs losses, the amount of capital available with it decreases.
 Capital available with the business after incurring a loss would be the difference of capital and loss.

 Oberoi's Capital for day three = Capital on day two − Loss made on day two.